Ladvien/ladvien.github.io/_posts/2017-07-02-sqldf-dates.md

 ## Datatypes
 One of the most important things a human can learn about computers is something called datatypes.
 When computers process information they need a little help from humans in attempt to understand what to do with the information.
 For example, what do these numbers mean to you?
 {% highlight text %}
 76110, 444-325-7645, 10/24/1980
 {% endhighlight %}

 Most humans (at least in the United States) will know the first number is a ZIP code, the second a phone number, and last date.
 Humans know this because our brains have learned how to discern from context.
 In the case of the ZIP code, it's exactly 5 numbers, the phone contains dashes at at exact places, and the date contains slashes in the exact spot we'd expect of a date.

 Unfortunately, computers have a little more difficulty with this.
-Most computer are smart enough now days to know the phone number and date of birth, but the ZIP code will confuse the heck out of a computer.
+Most computers are smart enough now days to know the phone number and date of birth, but the ZIP code will confuse the heck out of a computer.

 A computer's initial reaction in seeing the ZIP code is, "Oh, you mean 76,110.
 That's a big number."
 When really, this number represents a geographic location.

 Ok, let's make this more relevant to HMIS work.
-The way we help a computer understand what numbers are representing is by telling the computer what type of data a particular column is.
+The way to help a computer understand what numbers are representing is by telling the computer what type of data a particular column is.
 This is known as a datatype.
-For us, we really only deal with a hand few of datatypes, but their are hundreds of thousand of datatypes.
+For us, we really only deal with a few datatypes, but their are hundreds of thousand of datatypes.

 In R you can see what datatype a column of your dataframe is by clicking the blue button next to the dataframe name in the Global Environment variables.